News & Blog

 Brain injuries often have complex and unpredictable outcomes.
 Their long-term effects can impact every aspect of your life.
 From physical health and brain function to your ability to work, maintain relationships and enjoy hobbies.

 If you have suffered a TBI due to another party’s negligence, it’s critical that you not only get proper medical care, but also expert legal guidance.
-At Switalskis, we have extensive experience handling brain injury claims .
-We help clients secure compensation for medical expenses, rehabilitation and loss of earnings.
+At Switalskis Solicitors we have extensive experience handling brain injury claims .
+A successful claim will help you cover the costs associated with your injury, such as loss of income, support and care, rehabilitation and therapies, aids and equipment and adaptations to your home.
+It can also provide compensation for the pain, suffering and reduced quality of life you have experienced.
 Our team understands the complexity of TBI cases and works closely with medical professionals to build strong claims that reflect the full impact of the injury.

 Call us on 0800 138 0458 or send us a message via our contact form to discuss how we can help you claim the traumatic brain injury compensation you are entitled to.